Oduvil Unnikrishnan: Film career

 Oduvil Unnikrishnan debuted the film industry in the late 1970s with a role in Darshanam, directed by P. N. Menon.
 His second film was Chenda, directed by A. Vincent.
 His early notable roles were that of a mahout in Guruvayur Keshavan, directed by Bharathan and as Subbaiyer in Sarapanjaram, directed by Hariharan.
 He earned public recognition through character roles in films directed by Thoppil Bhasi, Hariharan and Sathyan Anthikkad.
 He has acted in more than 400 films.
 His memorable roles include those in Nizhalkuthu, Kathapurushan, Thooval Kottaram, Sargam, Yodha, Ponmuttayidunna Tharavu, Oru Cheru Punchiri, Aaram Thamburan and Manassinakkare.
 He could even make very brief roles like that of an idaykka player in Devasuram, directed by I. V. Sasi very memorable.
 He was regularly cast in films with Jayaram as the lead hero.

 He composed music for an album named Parasuram Express (1984) to lyrics written by Bichu Thirumala and an unreleased film named Sarvam Saha directed by Ravi Gupthan.
 He won the Kerala State Film Award for Best Actor once and for Best Supporting Actor twice.

 Personal life

 Unnikrishnan married Padmajam in 1975.
 They have two daughters, Padmini and Shalini.

 Oduvil Unnikrishnan was suffering from kidney problems since 2000.
 He underwent dialysis at hospitals in Malappuram and Thrissur.
 Later, he was admitted to a private hospital in Kozhikode.
 He died there on 27 May 2006 at 6 am due to kidney failure.
 His body was taken to his birthplace at Wadakanchery, Thrissur and cremated at Ivarmadam, Pampady, nearby.
+Oduvil Mayatha Bhavangal written by E.Jayachandran is the biography of the actor published by Chintha Publishers.